smart-data-models/dataModel.WasteWater/WasteWaterPlant/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `bod`: Biological Oxygen Demand concentration measured in the waste-water treatment plant corresponding to this observation.  - `cod`: Chemical Oxygen Demand concentration measured in the waste-water treatment plant corresponding to this observation.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `do`: Dissolved oxygen measured in the waste-water treatment plant corresponding to this observation.  - `id`: Unique identifier of the entity  - `inFlow`: In-flow amount into the treatment plant/reservoir corresponding to this observation.  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `municipalityInfo`: Municipality information corresponding to this observation.  - `name`: The name of this item.  - `nh4`: Ammonium concentration measured in the waste-water treatment plant corresponding to this observation.  - `no3`: Nitrate concentration measured in waste-water treatment plant corresponding to this observation.  - `observationDateTime`: Last reported time of observation.  - `outFlow`: Out-flow amount into the treatment plant/reservoir corresponding to this observation.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pHTSA`: Acidity level or basicity level observed in the water.
 Object defining the temporal processing of the magnitude property during a period.
 It provides maximum, minimum, instant value and average  - `po4`: Ortho-phosphate concentration measured in the waste-water treatment plant corresponding to this observation.  - `redox`: Reduction potential or oxidation measured in waste-water treatment plant corresponding to this observation.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tic`: Total Inorganic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.  - `tn`: Total Nitrogen concentration measured in waste-water treatment plant corresponding to this observation.  - `toc`: Total Organic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.  - `treatmentPlantCapacity`: Handling capacity of the waste-water treatment plant corresponding to this observation.  - `treatmentPlantCode`: Unique code for the waste-water treatment plant corresponding to this observation.  - `treatmentPlantID`: Unique identification number for the waste-water treatment plant corresponding to this observation.  - `treatmentPlantName`: Name of the waste-water treatment plant corresponding to this observation.  - `tss`: Total suspended solids concentration measured in a waste-water treatment plant corresponding to this observation.  - `type`: NGSI entity type.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tic`: Total Inorganic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.  - `tn`: Total Nitrogen concentration measured in waste-water treatment plant corresponding to this observation.  - `toc`: Total Organic Carbon concentration measured in the waste-water treatment plant corresponding to this observation.  - `treatmentPlantCapacity`: Handling capacity of the waste-water treatment plant corresponding to this observation.  - `treatmentPlantCode`: Unique code for the waste-water treatment plant corresponding to this observation.  - `treatmentPlantId`: Unique identification number for the waste-water treatment plant corresponding to this observation.  - `treatmentPlantName`: Name of the waste-water treatment plant corresponding to this observation.  - `tss`: Total suspended solids concentration measured in a waste-water treatment plant corresponding to this observation.  - `type`: NGSI entity type.
 It has to be WasteWaterPlant
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)